 Back in the 1980s, when a truck or a shipping container arrived at the Bongolo Hospital from the capital city, Libreville, we could be almost certain it contained boxes from Women’s Missionary Prayer Fellowship groups (WMPF) in the United States.

 And in those boxes were a variety of things; rolls of adhesive tape, Band-Aids, bars of soap someone collected during their hotel stays, tubes of antibiotics, lotions, antiseptics, gauze and cotton balls, and even bags of M&M’s.

 Note to senders: never pack soap and M&M’s in the same box.
 Six months in a shipping container and you’d taste like soap too.

 One of the most treasured items we received in those boxes from WMPF ladies were rolled sheet bandages.
-The rolls were made from strips of used bed sheets, torn into various lengths and widths, sown end-to-end and wrapped in rolls of 2-4 inches in diameter.
+The rolls were made from strips of used bed sheets, torn into various lengths and widths, sewn end-to-end and wrapped in rolls of 2-4 inches in diameter.

 As nurses and nurses’ aides at Bongolo Hospital and at our satellite clinics, we used those rolled bandages for many things; of course as bandages, but not just as bandages.

 We used them to wrap surgical packs for the operating room, and to string up intravenous bottles on poles or knobs above patients’ heads.
 We used them to immobilize patients’ arms during surgery when they were only anesthetized from the waist down.
 Strips of bandages were wrapped around newborns’ tummies to hold gauze on umbilical cords.